Bug #2538

 I'm going to put the .htaccess changes into the 1.4.25 release this evening.
 André, if you do figure out a way to apply similar restrictions at a different part of the stack, please let me know.
 In the meantime, I'm going to mark this ticket resolved for the time being.

-Updated by local admin about 11 years ago
+Updated by local admin over 11 years ago

 Thanks, Boone.
 The perhaps in the interest of time I'll leave t at that for now and we can always revisit later if the need should arise.well sone and many thanks.